The Ten Commandments (1956 film): Critical response

-The Ten Commandments received generally positive reviews after its release, although some reviewers noted its divergence from the biblical text.
-Bosley Crowther for The New York Times was among those who lauded DeMille's work, acknowledging that "in its remarkable settings and décor, including an overwhelming facade of the Egyptian city from which the Exodus begins, and in the glowing Technicolor in which the picture is filmed—Mr. DeMille has worked photographic wonders".
-Variety described the "scenes of the greatness that was Egypt, and Hebrews by the thousands under the whip of the taskmasters" as "striking", and believed that the film "hits the peak of beauty with a sequence that is unelaborate, this being the Passover supper wherein Moses is shown with his family while the shadow of death falls on Egyptian first-borns".
+The Ten Commandments received rave reviews after its test screening in October 1956.
 James Powers of The Hollywood Reporter declared the film to be "the summit of screen achievement.
 It is not just a great and powerful motion picture, although it is that; it is also a new human experience.
 If there were but one print of this Paramount picture, the place of its showing would be the focus of a world-wide pilgrimage."
-Philip K. Scheuer, reviewing for the Los Angeles Times, declared the film served as "almost as a religious experience as it is a theatrical one.
+Philip K. Scheuer, reviewing for the Los Angeles Times, said the film served "almost as a religious experience as it is a theatrical one.
 C. B. remains, at 75, the ablest living director of spectacle in the grand manner.
 His production measures up to the best for which his admirers have hoped—and far from the worst that his detractors expected.
 That old-time religion has a new look."
+New York Daily News called it "an absorbing and exciting historical record, documented with excerpts from the Books of Exodus and Numbers of the Old Testament, the Psalms and from the works of such ancient historians as Josephus, Philo and Eusebius."

+Variety described the "scenes of the greatness that was Egypt, and Hebrews by the thousands under the whip of the taskmasters" as "striking", and believed that the film "hits the peak of beauty with a sequence that is unelaborate, this being the Passover supper wherein Moses is shown with his family while the shadow of death falls on Egyptian first-borns".
+Bosley Crowther for The New York Times was also among those who lauded DeMille's work, acknowledging that "in its remarkable settings and décor, including an overwhelming facade of the Egyptian city from which the Exodus begins, and in the glowing Technicolor in which the picture is filmed—Mr. DeMille has worked photographic wonders".